myrto-orf/DataBases/README.md

 You can then go back and log in with username `admin` and password `password`.
 This will allow you to create new users and access the database.

+Some queries are already written and can be found in UI\queries.sql